cloudputation/iterator/README.md

 Automate immediate actions on incidents whether they are small or disatreous and revoke or destroy resources upon suspicious activity.
 ### Design an infrastructure that evolves with your company
 Align capacity planning and different architectures that are relevant to your organization's context like a minimalistic cloud deployment when in early stages to a full blown infrastructure in later phases.
+### Design an infrastructure that evolves with your product
+Orchestrate your infrastructures based your application's usage data by using Iterator as part of your backend logic, making it natural to extend it to other infrastructure technologies and service providers.
 ### Start building towards Higly Iterable lifecycles
-Integrate deeply your infratructure with your application's roadmap by codifying business decisions like the expansion of your application.
+Integrate deeply your infratructure lifecycle with your application's roadmap by codifying business decisions like the expansion of your application.
 Use Iterator to deploy your infrastructure to a new region to follow your users geographically by sensing your application's popularity across the globe.

 ### OS upport
 Iterator is only available for Linux.